Nanostring-Biostats/CosMx-Analysis-Scratch-Space/blog/FOV QC.md

 #### Autofluorescence:
 if the tissue in an FOV is autofluorescent, it can make fluorescent signal from CosMx reporter probes harder to detect.
-When this happens, all genes with barcode bits in the impacted color will have lower expression.
+When this happens, all genes with barcode bits in the impacted color will be harder to detect.
+And at the same time, they will suffer higher rates of FalseCode style background events - i.e., their barcode will more often be spuriously observed in the absense of hyb probes for the gene.

 ## Approach to FOV QC